 - How can I get food or become a Partner Agency?

 - You've sold me.
 How do I get involved?

 - I still have questions.
 Can I talk with someone?

 What types of food does Second Harvest distribute?

 We strive to provide all the foods that families need for balanced nutrition.
-We not only handle non-perishable foods, but also fresh product, dairy and meat.
+We not only handle non-perishable foods, but also fresh produce, dairy and meat.

 Where do you get the food?